aiven/devportal/docs/products/postgresql/howto/upgrade.rst

 2. In the **Overview** page of your service, scroll down to the **PostgreSQL version** section, and select **Upgrade version**.

-3. In the **Upgrade Aiven PostgreSQL Confirmation** window, select the version that you want to upgrade to from the dropdown menu.
+3. In the **Upgrade Aiven for PostgreSQL Confirmation** window, select the version that you want to upgrade to from the dropdown menu.

 ..
 Note::
     When you select the version, the system checks the compatibility of the upgrade.